yoavmil/BangBang/README.md

 It could also return the switching time and end time.

-`class BangBangLimitedAccel` and has only one construction function
+`class BangBangLimitedAccel` has only one construction function
 - `solveForMinTime(v0, a0, vf, af, aMax, Jmax)`.

-In this class, if and when the acceleration reaches the maximum acceleration, the jerk is set to zero and the acceleration value is kept.
+In this class, if and when the acceleration reaches the maximum acceleration, the jerk is set to zero during the flat acceleration segment and the acceleration value is kept.

 This class returns a number of switching times in case the acceleration limit is reached and there are 2 switching times.